 The first step in taking out a student loan is to determine how much you should borrow for college.
 This means creating and sticking to a budget.
 You will need to factor in everything from tuition and books to housing and food in your budget.
 Monitoring your spending in college should work to keep this number as low as possible.
-You should look at other options such as scholarships and working in order to reduce the amount you have to borrow.
-The book Debt Free U offers strategies to help you pay for school without student loans.
+You should look at other options such as scholarships and work to reduce the amount you have to borrow.
+The book Debt-Free U offers strategies to help you pay for school without student loans.

 The Stafford loans are loans that are guaranteed by the Federal government.
 These have a set interest rate and terms.
 The student loan interest rates may go up in the future, but you lock in your rate when you take out the loan.
 You can have subsidized loans, which means that the interest is paid for you while you are in school or unsubsidized which means that you are responsible for the interest.
-If you have to get a student loan then Stafford loans are your best choice.
+If you have to get a student loan, then Stafford loans are your best choice.
 The government has many options to help you if you are having difficulty making payments.
 When you receive a federal student loan, the money will go to the school, and you will receive any that is left over after paying tuition.
-You can learn more about that process here.

 There are many ways that you can avoid or reduce the amount you borrow to pay for college.
 Consider attending a state school instead of a more expensive private school.
 Be sure to apply for grants and scholarships.
-Additionally you may consider working in order to pay for school.
+Additionally, you may consider working to pay for school.
 It is possible to attend college without taking out a student loan.